 Another feature I like about this paddle is its weight.
 It’s lightweight enough to make fast swings yet heavy enough to provide the power behind hard shots.

-The one downside of this paddle is that it has a high price tag, so if you’re on a budget, you may have better options.
+The one downside of this best pickleball racket for tennis elbow is that it has a high price tag, so if you’re on a budget, you may have better options.
 However, given all its features and performance capabilities, it’s worth considering.

 In conclusion, the Engage Pickleball Poach Infinity EX Pickleball Paddle is an excellent option for players looking to reduce stress on their elbows.